ALERT: Adapting Language Models to Reasoning Tasks: Analysis

 \subsection{What does LLMs learn during finetuning?}

 We find that CoT-finetuning improves performance on reasoning tasks in general.
-However, what exactly does the LM learn during the finetuning stage is still under explored.
-Thus, we study the role of finetuning from three perspectives: data memorizing, reasoning skills transfer, and prompt template memorizing.
+However, what exactly does the LLMs learn during the finetuning stage is still under explored.
+Thus, we study the role of finetuning from three perspectives: data memorization, reasoning skill transfer, and prompt template memorization.